Jbleezy/BO2-Reimagined/README.md

 ### PHD Flopper
 * Deals same damage on all maps
+* Damages all zombies at once on all maps

 ### Deadshot Daiquiri
 * Increases bullet headshot damage by 100%